brikeats/anki-music/README.md

 * [Install Lillypond](https://lilypond.org/download.html).
 The scripts assume the `lilypond` binary is in your `PATH`.
 * Create python environment: `conda create -n anki python=3 -y && conda activate anki`
 * Install dependencies: `pip install requirements.txt`
-* Create images of key signatures: `python key_signatures.py`
+* Create CSV + images of key signatures: `python key_signatures.py`
+* Copy the images to the Anki media folder: `cp images/*.png "${HOME}/Library/Application Support/Anki2/User 1/collection.media"`
+* Import the newly-created `key_signatures.csv` as described in the following section

 ### Import CSVs

 Anki can import data in CSV format.
-I prepared `relative-keys.csv` manually; some of the other CSVs can be created via Python scripts as described in the next section.

-Once you have a CSV, import it into Anki like so:
+Once you have created a CSV, import it into Anki like so:

 * Open Anki Desktop
-* "Create Deck", name it "Relative Keys"
+* "Create Deck", name it
 * Click "Import File" and select the CSV
+* In the import dialog:
+    * select "Comma" as the field separator
+    * ensure the "Allow HTML" switch is selected
-* In the import dialog, under "Import Options > Deck", select "Relative Keys"
+    * under "Import Options > Deck", select the correct deck from the dropdown
+    * under "Tags" dropdown, select column 3 (which is empty)
 * Click "Import".
+It show add 112 new cards.
 Close the import dialog.
 * Click "Sync" to add it to your Ankiweb account

 ----